 Keep Input Visible Yet Maintain Context

 Unlike the discussion of label alignment on desktop sites, which mainly concerns the best eye path for scanning the entire form page, on mobile, the issue revolves around fields being so short that the user cannot see their entire input when a decent sized input font is used.
 Not only making it very difficult to validate inputs before submission, but also even more difficult to correct them.
 Therefore, on mobile, the field labels should be placed above the field by default.

 Yet the matter is complicated by enormous keyboards when the phone is in landscape mode, with only one third of the screen being dedicated to the actual form (and in some cases even less than that!).
 Therefore, to alleviate this extreme loss of page context, you should reposition field labels to be left-aligned in landscape mode.

 This is a great example of how responsive design thinking can help us, even if we’re working on a stand-alone mobile site.
 Responsive layout adjustments like these can greatly improve the user experience of your mobile site, e-commerce or not.

 You may take responsive design to the next level and dynamically decrease the input font-size a notch as the user’s input approaches the viewable number of characters (like YouTube did with their dynamic headlines).
 Imagine you have an input field which can display about 30 characters; as the user enters his 25th character you could decrease the input font-size by 10% so that the field would fit a handful extra characters.

-Speaking more generally about mobile design, especially m-commerce site design, this article illustrates just one of the many complications induced by the new interaction method mobile brings forth (touch input on a 3-4” rotatable screen), and offers a glimpse of how complex m-commerce sites are to design.
+Speaking more generally about mobile design, especially m-commerce design, this article illustrates just one of the many complications induced by the new interaction method mobile brings forth (touch input on a 3-4” rotatable screen), and offers a glimpse of how complex mobile e-commerce sites are to design.